jenreiher/lhl-intro-sept-2018/bios/joanne.md

 ![Picture of Jen](https://www.canadalearningcode.ca/wp-content/uploads/2017/07/jen.jpg)

 ## I was born in...
-Victoria
+England

 ## My top three favourite foods are...
-* Tuna sashimi
+* Curry
-* Hamburgers
+* Steak
-* Hot pot
+* Tuna Burgers

 ## One quirky fact about myself is...
-I have a hat that I spun and knit from samoyed dog fur
+I am a mom gamer